 - Adding a new product you are starting to sell

-- Adding a new service based item to your portfolio
+- Adding a new service-based item to your portfolio

 - Trying to rank anything not related to your exact topic of the site

 These could be loosely related information about the location you are trying to rank, or tips on how to use your new product or why it is best to order a certain service for example.

 Making New Topics Relevant

-If you add a page onto your website which talks about these cleaning chemicals, Google isn’t going to see your site as being relevant to this as you’ve probably never mentioned it on any other pages.
+If you add a page onto your website which talks about these cleaning chemicals, Search engines like Google aren’t going to see your site as being relevant to this as you’ve probably never mentioned it on any other pages.